 Rubbish and waste

-Rubbish generated by work carried out in the Convention Centre must be sorted and disposed of in the Renewi ICOVA containers ordered from the webstore or the RAI Amsterdam refuse bags.
-Firms may not use their own refuse bags and these will not be collected by RAI Amsterdam.
+Rubbish generated by work carried out in the Convention Centre must be sorted and disposed of in the Bnext containers ordered from the Webshop or the Bnext refuse bags.
+Firms may not use their own refuse bags and these will not be collected by Bnext.

 Rubbish should be sorted in the following way: